 Check that your website can be reached at the new domain by typing the address in your web browser.

-This is the last step you have fully functional WordPress install running on AWS with a custom domain name.
+This is the last step you have a fully functional WordPress hosted on Amazon Web Services (AWS) with a custom domain name.

 5. Set up CloudWatch Monitoring and Notifications Service.